 Our graduates have used this training as a successful launching point to academic careers in cancer genomics.
-All alumnae currently hold faculty positions, leading clinical genetics programs and translational science laboratories, both nationally and across the world.
+All alumnae currently hold faculty positions or lead clinical genetics programs or translational science laboratories, both nationally and across the world.

-2007: Kevin Zbuk, MD– McMaster University, Associate Professor, Medical Oncology
+2007: Kevin Zbuk, MD– Associate Professor, Medical Oncology, McMaster University

 Does the fellowship program sponsor international fellows?